Chinchillas make for one of the best-domesticated pets a family can have.

 Remember, chinchillas are the hunted, not the hunters in their natural habitat so a chinchilla is programmed to flee and run for safety.

-Not fight or display non-friendly characteristics although it could be possible if provoked in the wrong manner.
+Chinchillas naturally do not want to fight or display non-friendly characteristics although it could be possible if provoked in the wrong manner.

 This could include attempting to hold a chinchilla when they don’t like being held.